MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 #### RoCE

-RoCE uses User Datagram Protocol (UDP), and requires DCB PFC and ETS to provide reliability.
+RoCE uses User Datagram Protocol (UDP), and requires PFC and ETS to provide reliability.

 Use RoCE if: